On This Page

 Ella Tea Plantations

 Travel 5-6 hours inland (bus or train via Colombo) to reach Ella village at 1,041m elevation.
 Hike Little Adam's Peak (1hr round-trip, free, sunrise best) for tea valley panoramas.
-Nine Arch Bridge sees trains pass through at 9am, 12pm, and 3:30pm daily—arrive 30 min early for photos.
+Nine Arch Bridge sees several trains daily—check at Ella station or your accommodation the day before for current times (they vary and can be delayed).
+Arrive 30 min early for photos.

 Scenic Train Journey

-The Kandy-Ella train route (at least 6-7 hours, sometimes longer, Rs 150-400 depending on class) ranks among world's most scenic—emerald tea plantations, mist-shrouded mountains, waterfalls.
+The Kandy-Ella train route (at least 6-7 hours, sometimes longer, $0.49–$1.31 / LKR 153–LKR 404 depending on class) ranks among world's most scenic—emerald tea plantations, mist-shrouded mountains, waterfalls.
 Reserve tickets via Sri Lanka Railways' official seat-reservation site (seatreservation.railway.gov.lk) or through trusted agents—popular trains sell out.
 Sit on right side Kandy to Ella for best views.

 Gallery